elasticio/professional-services-best-practices/professional-services-development-guide.md

 Demo flow specifications:
 * Name of demo-flow is meaningful and understandable and displays the purpose of the action/trigger (don't use 'Give me a name')
 * Demo-flow represents real use-case of the component
-* Timer component is not used for actions
 * All the env vars are created and configured
 * `EIO_REQUIRED_RAM_MB` var is configured if needed
 * Configure external systems if needed (create Items, Customers, enable web service access etc.).